alexthemaster/moonlight/tutorials/creatingEvents.md

 }
 ```

-and the following for TypeScript:
+or the following for TypeScript:

 ```ts
 import { Event, MoonlightClient, BasePool } from '@penfoldium/moonlight';